 This is all about Earth Hour.
 An event, observed for the first time in 2007 in Australia. .
 The event is tomorrow night as a matter of fact.

 Every year since then, between 8:30 and 9:30 in the evening, people have been encouraged to show their undying love for Mother Earth by turning their lights off for one hour.

-You see, between 8:30 and 9:30 – for one hour – people are supposed to show their undying love for Mother Earth by turning their lights off.
-And that is exactly what I did 3 years ago for our big bulbous globe.
+And that is exactly what I did several years ago for our big bulbous globe.
 I turned every single light off in my house ... for 45 minutes.
+15 minutes less than the amount I was supposed to.
 More on that technicality later.

 Also, this was something that could make me feel more highly evolved than all of my light burning neighbours, so that seemed like fun.

-As the festivities got underway, I took a drive around the neighbourhood to marvel at how everyone had come together.
-Seems I wasn’t that much more enlightened than everyone around me.
-The streets were dark.
-Even that guy a few doors down who never misses an opportunity to tell me “recycling’s for suckers” every time I drag my green bins out to the curb had his lights off.
-Of course, he could have just “retired early” under a blanket of beer cans while watching a Monster Garage marathon.
+Even that guy a few doors down who never misses an opportunity to tell me that "recycling is for suckers" had his lights off.
+Of course, he could have just retired early under a blanket of beer cans while watching a Monster Garage marathon.